Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 Should I buy a UPS?

-Wait…a backup battery for a computer?
+Wait…a backup battery for a home computer setup?

-What we’re actually talking about here is a UPS, or Uninterruptible Power Supply.
+What we’re actually talking about here is a UPS or Uninterruptible Power Supply.

 This is effectively a large battery that serves two purposes:

-It gives you several minutes to save any files you’re working on, and to shut your computer down safely if the power goes out
+• It gives you several minutes to save any files you’re working on, and to shut your computer down safely if the power goes out

-They also act as “power conditioners” for your computer, limited voltage spikes and “brown out” problems that can play havoc with sensitive electronics.
+• They also act as “power conditioners” for your computer, limited voltage spikes and “brown out” problems that can play havoc with sensitive electronics.

 A basic UPS – costing about $80 – will keep your computer running for about 8 minutes.
 If you’re willing to spend $400 – $800 then you can get one that keeps your PC running for an hour.